PongphunKaewpongpok/RPG-Root/Data/Readme.md

-# This folder is used to store game data
+# This folder is used to store player in-game data